vighneshtamse/DataEnthu/content/post/Quick-Tutorial-on-Support-Vector-Machines.md

 ![Output](/img/output_35_0.png)

-When we project the data to higher dimensions we see that the data becomes linearly separable and we can separate the data using a hyperplane.</br>
+When we project the data to higher dimensions we see that the data becomes linearly separable and we can separate the data using a hyperplane.

-<br>But there is one problem here.
+But there is one problem here.
 We had only two classes here so projecting to 3D was no problem but what if there were N classes?
 We have to project it to N+1 dimensions which is not feasible.</br>

-<br>Thanks to SVM, we can overcome this by using the **kernel** hyperparameter.
+Thanks to SVM, we can overcome this by using the **kernel** hyperparameter.
 Using what is called as the *kernel trick* we can separate the classes without projecting the data to higher dimensions.
-We just need to change the kernel from Linear to **RBF (Radial Basis Function)**.</br>
+We just need to change the kernel from Linear to **RBF (Radial Basis Function)**.

 ```python